Skip to main content

 UNIVERSITY OF WISCONSIN-EAU CLAIRE, 1996

-Program Evaluator: Health Resource and Services Administration, Graduate Psychology Education Program.
+Program Evaluator: Rural Psychology and Integrated Care (RPIC) Training Program.
+Health Resource and Services Administration, Graduate Psychology Education Program.
 Interdisciplinary collaborative training grant to enhance the training experience of doctoral students in Counseling Psychology by having them work in rural primary care and behavioral health settings.
-Training Grant.
-(C. L. Juntunen, Principal Investigator) July 2013-July 2016, $ 569,916.
+(C. L. Juntunen, Principal Investigator) July 2013-July 2016, $569,916.

 Co-Principal Investigator: Persistence in Engineering Academic Majors and Entry-Level Engineering Jobs: A Comparison of White and Latino/a Men and Women, National Science Foundation, Gender in Science and Engineering Program.
-Research Grant (L. Y. Flores, P.I; R. Jacquez, Co-Investigator), November 2010-October 2013, $520,341.
+(L. Y. Flores, P.I; R. Jacquez, Co-Investigator), November 2010-October 2014, $520,341.

 Associate Editor